Ehsan-Home/React-CheatSheet/Context-translate/README.md

 <hr>

 ### Function Based:
-Exactly same as class based except `this.context` cannot be used.
-Instead, we should use `provider` or `default value` for passing data and `consumer` for recieving data.
+- For passing data: Exactly same as class based `Provider` <br>
+- For receiving data: Use `useContext`
+  - Using `this.context` is not allowed in function based
+  - Using `consumer` makes the code dirty.